 After the first potshot (referring to the consolation prize as "hanging out with the other losers on alt.tv.game-shows"), said newsgroup didn't take it well.
 One member emailed Satin:

-Pretty much the last straw was a 1998 episode (possibly the one mentioned above) where the midget dressed as a mailbox who read viewer mail (and got angry, making pretty much every "short" joke ever) said "Screw the old Gong Show!" because the principal cast was too tall (name-dropping Chuck Barris, Jaye P. Morgan, and Jamie Farr)...which in turn somehow made the whole show bad.
+Pretty much the last straw was a 1998 episode (possibly the aforementioned "second diss") where the midget dressed as a mailbox who read viewer mail (and got angry, making pretty much every "short" joke ever) said "Screw the old Gong Show!" because the principal cast was too tall (name-dropping Chuck Barris, Jaye P. Morgan, and Jamie Farr)...which in turn somehow made the whole show bad.
 Later, as host George Gray talked to the day's eye candy, the two name-dropped ATGS and near-outright called them a bunch of fat, humorlessvirgins who did nothing but sit at their computers all day and were never going to get any good-looking women.
 Cue massiveInternet Backdraft.
-Even Robert Q. Sidelman, who inducted the series for his website Game Show Garbage in 2012 (over 14 years after said episode aired), felt offended by those remarks.
+Even Robert Q. Seidelman, who inducted the series for Game Show Garbage in 2012 (over 14 years after said episode aired), felt offended by those remarks.

 Given all of this, the fact that Extreme Gong got another episode, let alone another season (albeit a much-improved one), is surprising.